clearent/ClearentIdtechIOSFramework/README.md

 ```
 ## Enabling contactless

 By default the framework will not apply the contactless emv configuration to your device.
-This configuration was determined by going through a certification process.
-The configuration can also be applied before the device is shipped to you.
-When this happens, you should disable the configuration feature.
-To do this, call this method on the Clearent_VP3300 object.
+So no action needs to be taken for pre configured readers.
 If you are not using a pre configured reader you can pass true to enable configuration.
+When the reader is successfully configured a flag is set in the application's memory so it remembers not to apply the configuration on subsequent connections.

 ```smalltalk
 - (void) setContactlessConfiguration:(BOOL)enable;